Sr-santi/mina-e2e-tests/README.md

 # Notes

-I am planning on using a recursive version of my multisig-app I built a few months back (was never released though) and expand and polish it.
-I estimate this app can cover Surface Areas 1, 4, 5, 7 and 8.
-The second one zkApp will be a simple lending zkApp.
-It allows users to deposit and lend different custom tokens and it will use actions for concurrency and use calls between contracts to compose the platform contracts and token-managing contracts.
-This zkApp will be able to cover the remaning SAs 2, 3, 6, 9 and also cover parts of 4, 5, 7 and 8 again.
-If you do not see these ideas as a good fit - I am pretty flexible on these and propose new ideas which might cover the topics better.
+We are planning on using a recursive version of our Minado past implementatio.
+We estimate this app can cover all Surface Areas.

 ## Usage